-Urea toxicity and molasses bloat are less likely if cattle are introduced to 8% urea on Day one, and not to lower levels of urea and graded up.
-Cattle will often gorge, resulting in deaths, when the level of urea is in the range of 3 to 8% in molasses/urea mixes, particularly when introducing it to hungry cattle (not enough feed to satisfy gut fill).
+Urea toxicity and molasses bloat are less likely if cattle are introduced to 8% urea on day one, and not to lower levels of urea and graded up.
+Cattle will often gorge, resulting in deaths, when the level of urea is in the range of 3 to 8% in molasses-urea mixes, particularly when introducing it to hungry cattle (not enough feed to satisfy gut fill).

-Rain on well-mixed M8U is almost invariable not toxic.
+Rain on well-mixed M8U is almost invariably not toxic.
 However, if rain does fall on M8U, the water should be bailed off.
 Do not mix it into M8U as cattle may drink the mix and deaths may occur.

 - Molasses toxicity

 The flow rate through the rumen is so slow that Vitamin B is destroyed.
 So the syndrome is actually a vitamin B deficiency and presents as ‘molasses drunkenness’; i.e. the animals stagger around blinded.
-Treatment with either a vitamin B injection or green feed (e.g. lucerne) is usually spectacularly successful.
+Treatment with either a Vitamin B injection or green feed (e.g. lucerne) is usually spectacularly successful.
 Prevention is simply achieved by adding salt at 1% to the mixture, and providing extra dry matter, even if it is a small amount of low-quality roughage.
-Both increase the flow rate through the rumen, thereby denying the opportunity for break down of all the vitamin B.
+Both increase the flow rate through the rumen, thereby denying the opportunity for breakdown of all the Vitamin B.

-2. Molasses bloat
+- Molasses bloat

 The rumen blows up with the formation of a foam.
 Cattle can go down and die from respiratory failure, simply because of the pressure on the lungs.
-Treatment is the standard for bloat.
+Treatment is the standard treatment for bloat.
 Prevention is the same as for molasses toxicity, and is very effective.
 Bloat often occurs when cattle have a rapid intake of a molasses-protein meal mix after a period without feed, e.g. when intakes are being controlled by intermittent feeding.

-On-farm storage is vital if significant amounts of molasses are fed.
-Storage requirements depend on availability of molasses from suppliers, and the rate at which it is fed out.
+- On-farm storage is vital if significant amounts of molasses are fed.
+Storage requirements depend on the availability of molasses from suppliers, and the rate at which it is fed out.
 Generally, water tanks are suitable for molasses storage if they are heavy duty or reinforced.
 Ensure that there is a very sound base, especially for fibreglass tanks.

-Molasses is heavy and very corrosive.
+- Molasses is heavy and very corrosive.
 In metal tanks it corrodes on the storage line due to condensation and formation of weak acids, so it is best to keep tanks filled, especially outside peak supplementation periods.

-Cement tanks corrode and start to leak below the storage line.
+- Cement tanks corrode and start to leak below the storage line.
 They are very good if lined with a resistant coating before filling with molasses.

-Molasses has a storage life of many years providing it is not contaminated with water.
+- Molasses has a storage life of many years providing it is not contaminated with water.
 Water contamination leads to rapid fermentation and spoilage.

 It is best to set up for gravity filling of storage tanks and gravity emptying into distribution tankers.
-Big outlets (at least 6″) on storage tanks and on distribution tanks are needed to ensure adequate flow rates.
+Big outlets (at least 150 mm) on storage and distribution tanks are needed to ensure adequate flow rates.
 Ensure that the outlet of the distribution tanker is higher than the top of the troughs into which it is being emptied.
 Develop systems which remove the need to man-handle troughs to be filled; e.g. use a side outlet so the distribution tanker can be driven up beside the trough.

-Molasses can be pumped using either a gear pump, or a helical rotor pump; to avoid damage, use pumps that are engineered to do the job.
+Molasses can be pumped using either a gear pump or a helical rotor pump; to avoid damage, use pumps that are engineered to do the job.
 Augers are often used to feed components of molasses-based supplements into mixers.
 If set up at truck-height level, bulk handling can be more efficient.

 Contract bulk carriers (20–40 tonne semi or B-double loads) are often the most efficient for replenishing stores.

-When a lot of supplement is being fed, it is probably best to have a large molasses mixer (e.g. 5 tonnes) mounted on a truck rather than a towed mixer which is generally smaller (e.g. 1.5 tonnes).
+When a lot of supplement is being fed, it is probably best to have a large molasses mixer (e.g. 6 plus tonnes) mounted on a truck rather than a towed mixer which is generally smaller (e.g. 1.5 tonnes).
 Molasses mixers mounted on tippers are better as tipping the truck can substantially increase flow rate when the level in the tank is low.

 Ideally, there should be sufficient troughs to necessitate feeding only once a week, or as long as it takes for a full tanker load to be eaten, whichever is the shortest period.